MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition: MICo-Bench

 \subsection{Benchmark Curation}

-We construct MICo-Bench by selecting 200, 200, and 300 representative cases from the Object-Centric, Person-Centric, and Human–Object Interaction tasks of MICo-150K (as shown in Tab.~\ref{tab:dataset_stats}), respectively—100 cases from each sub-task, and an additional 300 cases from the De\&Re subset, resulting in 1,000 high-quality benchmark cases.
+We construct MICo-Bench by selecting 897 representative cases from MICo-150K: 138 Object-Centric cases, 168 Human-Centric cases, 291 Human-Object Interaction cases, and 300 De\&Re cases.
+Each case includes source images, a text prompt, a human-verified reference image, and indices that identify human-face sources for ArcFace-based weighting.
 To ensure annotation reliability and fairness, we invited three independent reviewers who were not involved in this project to perform the selection.
 These reviewers were unaware of the distinctions between the general composition tasks and the De\&Re task.
 Each case was evaluated from two perspectives: (1) whether all objects from the source images were correctly preserved in the generated result, and (2) whether the final image aligned with the textual instruction.
 Only the cases unanimously judged as satisfactory by all three reviewers were retained for the final benchmark.